-After students have removed their belongings and cleaned their room, they will be required to complete a check out form and envelope at their residence hall front desk.
-As part of completing the check out form, students will be required to remove the residence hall sticker from their ID (and stick it to the form).
-Students will put the completed form and their room key(s) in the check out envelope and give it to the Front Desk attendant.
+After students have removed their belongings and cleaned their room, they will be required to complete a check out envelope at their residence hall front desk.
+As part of completing the check out envelope, students will be required to remove the residence hall sticker from their ID (and put it in the envelope).
+Students will put their room key(s) in the check out envelope and give it to the Front Desk attendant.

 Students living in suite-style residence halls will additionally be required to complete a suite checkout form (available from your RA).
 This form ensures that all suitemates will equally help in cleaning common areas of the suite before moving out.

 Students are required to return their room to the same condition it was in when they moved in (including cleaning their room and/or moving furniture back to original positions).
 Residential Life & Housing staff will inspect rooms after move out to ensure that students have done so, using the Room (& Suite) Condition Reports filled out during check in.
 Please note that any damages and/or needed cleaning will be charged to students’ accounts.

 Please take all bagged garbage to the designated areas.
 Garbage bags should be available on each floor.
 Recyclables should be taken to the normal locations for these items.
 Please do not use garbage bags to pack belongings and/or leave belongings in the hallway.
 Cleaning staff may assume that it is garbage and dispose of the items.
 Any garbage or items left in your room/suite will result in a cleaning fine.

 Any student who fails to complete their check out by their deadline will be fined $100 per day, will be charged a minimum of $500 for their belongings to be removed from campus, and may be subject to conduct action.

 Under extenuating circumstances, students may request an extension to move out at a later time / date.
 These extensions are extremely limited and are not automatically approved.
 Because extensions are not guaranteed, students should wait to arrange their travel until after their request has been approved/denied.